 Out-of-stock and Featured Offer awareness

-Sponsored Display product targeting ads will automatically stop serving for a product if it is no longer available to purchase on Amazon—for example, when it is out of stock.
-This means that you can add products to your campaigns even when they have low inventory or are currently out of stock, confident that you will not generate clicks on any ads that can’t immediately lead to an order.
+Sponsored Display product targeting ads will automatically stop being served for a product if it is no longer available to purchase on Amazon – for example, when it is out of stock.
+This means that you can add products to your campaigns even when they have low inventory or are currently out of stock, confident that you will not generate clicks on any ads that cannot immediately lead to an order.